nico-stan/recipes/README.md

 ## Methodology
 I have selected a recipes dataset from [Kaggle](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions) that was scrapped from [food.com](https://www.food.com/) of recipes gathered in English mostly in the US.

 This dataset included over 200,000 recipes of different kind of foods.
 I selected only main dishes and created new columns to better filter by user preferences.
-This lead to a clean dataset `recipes.csv` to work with.
+This leads to a clean dataset `recipes.csv` to work with.

 With this dataset I wanted to create the following tweaks:
 - Filter by one or more food restrictions: Dairy-Free, Gluten-Free, Nut-Free, Vegan, Vegetarian